zalando/skipper/docs/reference/filters.md

 ### sed

-The filter sed replaces all occurences of a pattern with a replacement string in the response body.
+The filter sed replaces all occurrences of a pattern with a replacement string in the response body.

 Example: